Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 Moses had a hearing impairment.

-Tradition states that when Moses was a child, he put a hot coal in his mouth that caused the speech impediment.
+Tradition states that when Moses was a child, he put a hot coal in his mouth that caused a speech impediment.

 a.
 Joshua.